Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Unification of a single elementary particle and a single unit-field: A single particle ( )

-Let me now suppose that at the time moment $t=t''$ the unit-field $\psi_0 (\mathbf {r}'', t'')=a_0 e^{i({\mathbf{k}_0{\mathbf{r}}''}-\omega_0 t'' )}$ begins to propagate through the "transparent" aperture in the "non-transparent" infinitely thin material screen placed in the vacuum.
+Let me now suppose that at the time moment $t=t''$ the unit-field $\psi_0 (\mathbf {r}'', t'')=a_0 e^{i({\mathbf{k}_0{\mathbf{r}}''}-\omega_0 t'' )}$ begins propagation through the "transparent" aperture in the "non-transparent" infinitely thin material screen placed in the true vacuum.
 Under the propagation, the unit-field interacts with the material boundaries of the screen.
 The evolution of the unit-field configuration behind the screen at the time $t>t''$ can be described using the well-known Fresnel-Kirchhoff integral theorem as